ibm-cloud-docs/discovery-data/nlu.md

 | Parts of Speech                          | Content Mining, Document Retrieval, Document Retrieval with Content Intelligence |
 {: caption="Default enrichments for project types" caption-side="top"}

-To add an NLP enrichment, complete the following steps:
+To add an NLU enrichment, complete the following steps:

 1. Open your project and go to the *Manage collections* page.
 1. Click to open the collection that you want to enrich.
 1. Open the **Enrichments** tab.
-1. Scroll to find the NLP enrichment that you want to apply to your documents.
+1. Scroll to find the NLU enrichment that you want to apply to your documents.
 1. Choose one or more fields to apply the enrichment to.

     You can apply the enrichments to fields with a String data type, such as the `text` and `html` fields, or other fields that you add which contain text.